Bathroom Access is a Workplace Health and Safety Issue for LGBTQ People Too

 - A collective bargaining agreement is enforceable in every state.
 We can protect our members by ensuring our contracts have strong nondiscrimination language that prohibits discrimination the basis of sexual orientation or gender identity and expression.

 - Labor’s legislative advocacy is in support of our members’ needs.
-It is vital that we add opposition to these bathroom bills to our legislative portfolios in every lawmaking body where we have a voice.
+It is vital that we add opposition to these anti-transgender bills to our legislative portfolios in every lawmaking body where we have a voice.
 Labor has legislative advocates – both paid and volunteer – in every state and there are LGBTQ members of every union.

 - Pride at Work staff is always ready to provide support on this or other LGBTQ-related topics. – We can help ensure your contract language is inclusive of LGBTQ working people and uses the most up to date language to assure your members they will not be discriminated against when using the restroom.
 We can also review talking points to help hone your message when talking to the media or lobbying state and local government.
-Other resources include: trainings for leadership, staff, or rank-and-file members; convention, conference, or meeting speakers and panelists; and much more.
+Other resources include trainings for leadership, staff, or rank-and-file members; convention, conference, or meeting speakers and panelists; and much more.